List of death row inmates in the United States: New Hampshire

 Note: On May 30, 2019, the state Senate voted to override Governor Chris Sununu's veto on a bill that abolished the state's death penalty 16–8.
-Since the veto had previously been overridden by the state House of Representatives, the bill immediately became law and repealed capital punishment, replacing it with life in prison without the possibility of parole.
-The law was not applied retroactively and the one person on death row at the time of abolition remains there.
+Since the veto had already been overridden by the state House of Representatives, the bill immediately became law and abolished capital punishment, replacing it with life in prison without the possibility of parole.
+The law was not retroactive and the one person on death row at the time of abolition remains there.